State and Parameter Estimation for a Neural Model of Local Field Potentials: Introduction

 The present paper differs from existing literature as it uses experimental observations with a nonlinear filter, which does not resort to linearised dynamics.
 Further, we test the performance of the spatio-temporal reconstruction against the dataset, and use synthetic data to show how the methodology accounts for epistemic uncertainty (model imperfections).
-While this paper is concerned mostly with the numerics of data assimilation, our results show how to use this framework to quantify the influence of external forcing on the modelled cortical activity, while matching faithfully its experimental observations.
+While this paper is concerned mostly with the numerics of data assimilation, { our results show the potential of this framework to to quantify the influence of external forcing on the modelled cortical activity}, while matching faithfully its experimental observations.

 The paper is organized as follows.
 In \Cref{section:model} we present the setting for the estimation problem of interest including a description of the cortical model and a background on Bayesian estimation. \Cref{section:synthetic} provides the results of this approach on synthetic data.
 We present the experimental cortical data in \Cref{section:data} and the estimation results in \Cref{section:results}.
-We conclude in \Cref{section:conclusion} with a summary of this work.
+We conclude in \Cref{section:conclusion} with a summary of this work, and we detail some additional computational experiments in the Appendices.